Build supervised classifications of mosaic images to create easy-to-use user interfaces with the Classification recipe#

 You should notice that in the figure, we compute the normalized difference between

-red, which is the NDVI.
+red (i.e. the NDVI).
 It is also precomputed in the

 Indexes derived bands.

-Once the image selection is done, you can click Apply and the pop-up window will close.
+Once the image selection is done, select Apply and the pop-up window will close.
 The images and bands will be displayed in the IMG panel on the lower-right corner of the screen.
-By clicking on the button, you will remove the image and its band from the analysis altogether.
+By selecting the button, you will remove the image and its band from the analysis altogether.

-From there, click on Next to jump to the next step.
+From there, select Next to continue to the next step.

 In this step, the user will specify the legend that should be used in the output classified image.
 Any categorical classification that associates integer value to a class name will work.
 SEPAL provides multiple ways to create and customize a legend.